dyllamt/alex/readme.md

 ## Examples

 A simple example demonstrating ETL operations with mongodb is given in mongodb_example.ipynb.
-For more complex examples of how dataspace can be integrated into database building and machine learning, visit some of my other repositories.
+For more complex examples of how dataspace can be integrated into database building and machine learning, visit some of my other repositories ([matcom](https://github.com/dyllamt/matcom) & [bonding_models](https://github.com/dyllamt/bonding_models).